NRE 2GS16B-AU

 The NRE 2GS16B-AU is a genset locomotive manufactured by National Railway Equipment Company, Paducah, Kentucky for use in Australia.

 History

 In 2014, Pacific National took delivery of seven NRE 2GS16Bs to replace its remaining D16 and D35 class locomotives on its BlueScope services in Port Kembla.

-Today, these locomotives are operated by Watco.
+The locomotives have been used by Watco to shunt the Port Kembla steelworks for BlueScope since 2021.

 Operations

 Since the replacing of the very dated D16 and D35 classes, the PB class has been employed to work the steel loading process in Port Kembla Steelworks.